Lightning-AI/litgpt/tutorials/developer-docs/adding-models.md

 > [!NOTE]
 > Some models may require you to implement a new MLP class analogous to `class LLaMAMLP`.
+> A reliable indicator is the presence of a `modeling.py` file in the model's original repository.
+> If this file exists, it suggests that the current version of Hugging Face does not support
+> the new model.
+This will require additional changes beyond simply updating
+> the configuration in LitGPT's `config.py`.

 &nbsp;
 ## 4. Try downloading the model